 revised during the year:

-- If you start to care for an additional child your FIS rate will increase
+- If you start to care for an additional child your FIS rate can be

 - If you were getting a One-Parent Family Payment and your payment stopped

-because your youngest child reached the relevant age limit your FIS rate
+because your youngest child reached the relevant OFP age limit your FIS

 If you lose your job or have reduced working hours